parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 Here’s a few brain teasers to flex your new SQL skills!
 Remember, if you are stuck you can click the dropdown box underneath the question to reveal the solution and see a screenshot of the results table!

-1. After testing your genome assembly tool from earlier, you realize that not all Illumina datasets are created equally!
+a)	After testing your genome assembly tool from earlier, you realize that not all Illumina datasets are created equally!
 It turns out you only need WGS (Whole Genome Sequencing) genomic data to properly validate your software.
 Also, you noticed that there was some metagenomic and transcriptomic data mixed in with your test cases.
 So, this time you are just going to look for “genomic” datasets.
 Write a SQL command in the query terminal to find all **WGS assay_type** data sequenced on the **ILLUMINA platform** and a **GENOMIC library_source**.

 {::options parse_block_html="true" /}
 <details><summary markdown="span">**Click here to see solution!**</summary>